morgenman/Computer-Science/Operating Systems/Operating Systems.md

 * Context in MMU is shared between threads
 * Has a thread control block
 * Don't need a process control block

+So how do we stop them from writing to the same value without stopping?
+Lock(i)